∞ STAGE TWO ∞

 “It’s my folks, Moon,” I sputtered, “mom’s taken a turn for the worse…”

 “Sorry to hear that, Kenny,” she said cautiously.
-“I hope you passed along my best wishes to her.”
+“I hope you passed along my best wishes.”

 “Yeah, actually it was my dad on the line again.
 And I’m going to head down and see her for myself…”

-“Good idea, just get back here so we can work on our plans and stuff.”
+“Good idea, just get back here so we can get to work on our plans and stuff.”